Category Archives: Technology

 We spoke about how computers are programmed using instructions in our bits and bytes article, but as a refresher, let’s recap!

-Computer programs, called algorithms, tell the computer to do things by reading instructions that a human programmer has entered.
+Computer programs, called algorithms tell the computer to do things by reading instructions that a human programmer has entered.
 One of our examples was a program that distributes funds to an ATM recipient.
-It was programmed to distribute the funds if there is enough money in the person’s account and not if there isn’t.
+It was programmed to distribute the funds if there was enough money in the person’s account and not if there wasn’t.

-But THIS IS NOT AI since the instructions are specific and there are no variations to decide anything other than “if this then that”.
+But THIS IS NOT AI since the instructions are specific and there are no variations to decide anything other than “if this, then that”.

-In other words, the same situation will occur over and over with only two results.
-There is no determination that there may be more issues, such as possible fraudulent activity.
+In other words, the same situation will occur repeatedly with only two results.
+There is no determination that there may be more issues, such as the potential for fraudulent activity.

 Bottom line – There is no learning involved.